rockettheme/docs/Docs/wordpress/start/install_wordpress_3x.md

 WordPress recommends a server powered by Apache or Nginx for their feature set and security, but this isn't a requirement.
 Any server capable of running these versions of PHP and MySQL is a likely candidate for WordPress.

 You will need to have a MySQL database set up prior to installation.
 You can do this through your host's recommended method.
-Just make sure you have the location (typically **localhost**), username, and password for the database ready as you'll need to use it during installation.
+Just make sure you have the location (typically **localhost**), username, and password for the database ready as you will need to use it during installation.

 Step 1: Download and Unpack
 -----